 Most of us are homeschooling on a shoe-string.
 Nominate your favorite money-saving blogger so you can share her tips with the blogosphere and bless a bunch of homeschool children in the process!
 [Blog doesn’t have to be exclusively about frugality.]

 16. Best SUPER-HOMESCHOOLER

 Ever feel like a loser after reading someone else’s lesson plans, seeing their field trip photos, listening to them talk about what they got done today, or seeing pictures of their children’s accomplishments?
 You were probably feeling the effects of visiting a SUPER-HOMESCHOOLER’s blog.
 These are the A-list homeschool parents that just BLOW YOU AWAY with their enthusiasm.
 We all have our good days, but this blogger has us all beat.

 Since we included a category for the Super-Homeschooler… I figured we would add one in for the homeschooler who is brutally honest and open about her mistakes and failures.
 These are the moms that make you feel better and let you know that it is OK that we aren’t perfect.
 What would we do without them???

 18. Best NEW Homeschool Blog

 It is hard making a name for yourself in the blogosphere.
 A lot of times, you feel as if you are writing and no one is out there.
 If you have stumbled upon a great new blogger who has a lot of potential and you want to share them with the rest of us… please consider nominating them for this category!
 [A new blog is one that appeared on the scene during or after last awards season.]
-If you don’t know many new homeschool blogs, check out the linky on our Welcome Wagon post from this year.
-We’re introducing them to you ahead of time!
+If you don’t know many new homeschool blogs, never fear: we’ve got you covered.
+Visit our “WELCOME WAGON” link up and get acquainted with a few newcomers!